Bing

 What Will Happen To Your Reward Points And Miles After Your Death?

-Originally published: September 4, 2020 | Last updated: March 2, 2026 TL;DR: What happens to your reward points and airline miles after death depends entirely on each program’s policy.
-American Express allows a one-time redemption by beneficiaries.
+Originally published: September 4, 2020 | Last updated: March 19, 2026 TL;DR: The destiny of your reward points together with airline miles after you pass away depends on the specific rules which each loyalty program has established.
+The beneficiaries of American Express can request their one-time redemption.
 Chase and Wells Fargo forfeit points.
-American Airlines and United may transfer miles with documentation and fees.
-Delta […]
+American Airlines […]

 The post What Will Happen To Your Reward Points And Miles After Your Death? appeared first on The U.S. Legal Wills Blog.